btholt/complete-intro-to-computer-science/lessons/binary-search-tree.md

 -> node 4, found result
 ```

 This is the whole algorithm for look ups.
 Go left or right depending if it's smaller or bigger (respectively) and then you'll find it.
 What's the Big O here?
 In this case, we're not hopefully not looking at _every_ item in the tree, just some small sampling of them.
 The average case here would be O(log n).
 The best case is that someone asks for the root which be O(1).
-The worst case if that if you have a poorly made BST where every child is on the left (or right) and you have to look at every item in the array to find it.
+The worst case is that if you have a poorly made BST where every child is on the left (or right) and you have to look at every item in the array to find it.
 That would be O(n).

 ## Add